noramurakozy/noramurakozy.github.io/index.md

  - Respiratory system
  - Urinary system

-And with them we create the dictionary that will contains each systems with its corresponding txt files.
+And with them we create the dictionary that will contains each system with its corresponding txt files.

 Now we can get the TF-IDF values for all the system to draw the following wordclouds: